 They traditionally lived in more than 50 independently organized villages and did not view themselves as a distinct group.
-However, due to their similar languages, the often interacted freely with one another.
+However, due to their similar languages, they often interacted freely with one another.
 They survived by hunting, fishing, and gathering acorns and seeds.
 They lived in round houses made of a framework of poles covered with grass, tule reeds, or ferns.
 They traveled the water in boats made of balsa wood or on rafts of tules.
 Their clothing was scant, with the men going naked.

-By the early 1900s, they numbered only about 25-30, most of whom lived a “Mexican” life rather than Indian.
+By the early 1900s, they numbered only about 25-30, most of whom lived a “Mexican” life rather than an Indian.

 Many Ohlone descendants live in the San Francisco Bay area today, and some are organized into distinct tribal groups.
 Though their languages haven’t been spoken in more than 50 years, some Ohlone Indian people are working to revive the ancestral language again.
 These groups are actively involved in preserving and revitalizing their native culture and protecting ancestral sites.